telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 The MergedApplicationExecutable.exe is now a stand-alone application executable that does not need any additional references to the Telerik assemblies.

-#### Using ILRepack

-__ILRepack__ is similar to ILMerge tool. __ILMerge__ and __ILRepack__ are tools used to merge multiple .NET assemblies into a single output assembly, but ILRepack is the preferred choice for modern development.
-While __ILMerge__, developed by Microsoft, works well for older .NET Framework projects, it lacks support for newer .NET versions and is no longer actively maintained.
-In contrast, __ILRepack__ is an open-source, offering compatibility with .NET Core, .NET 5+, and even non-Windows platforms.
-Its active development ensures support for the latest .NET ecosystems, providing greater flexibility and reliability.
-For more information regarding ILRepack tool set-up, please refer to its GitHub repository.
-[ILRepack](https://github.com/gluck/il-repack)

 ### Building the Telerik assemblies from Source Code

 #### Using the OemAssemblyName